StarsoftAnalysis/HaggisContours/README.md

 * `--clip | -c`
 Clip borders of image, rather than breaking contours.
 This will hopefully allow filling contours, but won't work with AxiDraw.
 Default false.

-* `--dev | -d`
+* `--debug | -d`
-Add extra bits to the SVG -- intended for developer use only.
+Add extra bits to the SVG file and command line output -- intended for developer use only.
 Default false.

 ## Examples